 - Depending on how many research assistants, volunteers and directed studies students a lab already has, a lab can be at capacity and cannot take on additional students.
 It may be advantageous to pursue multiple threads.

 - Not sure if a project is suitable for COGS 402?
-Do not hesitate to contact your COGS 402 instructor.
+Please contact your COGS 402 instructor.

 - Interested in doing a COGS 402 project with labs outside of UBC or with industry?
 It is possible, but it can be trickier to arrange.
-When in doubt, contact your COGS 402 instructor.
+If your supervisor is supervising a COGS 402 project for the first time, it is recommended to connect them with your COGS 402 instructor to go over expectations.

 - Things to consider when scoping a COGS 402 project: